timtermtube/WebGocket/README.md

 # IMPORTANT!
-It's not proceed as possible to use!
+It's in process!

 # WebGocket
 "WebGocket" is the simplest websocket server in Golang.
-It's just new Experiences and the Inspiration.
+It is revolution, and new inspiration of websocket.

 # Documentation
 TEST BLANKS

 # Example
-It's all codes you must write to run!
+It's only codes you must write to run!
 ```golang
 package main